Blog

 Once the project scope has been clearly explained, ask the prospective consultant to provide a brief document describing how they would approach the project.
 This will be helpful later on when drawing up the contract.
 Ask which software or systems the consultant will be using to keep your project on track.
 A consultant who does not have any version of project management on their laptop, or is unfamiliar with such tools, is a red flag.

-When selecting your consultant, don’t base your decision on word of mouth, or someone that you pick randomly online.
+When you are making a regulatory consulting firm selection, don’t base your decision on word of mouth, or someone that you pick randomly online.
 Interviewing is an essential part of the selection process.
 Be wary of a consultant who talks more than listens, especially if the conversation is about their illustrious career.
-This person should be focused on the scope of your project and asking questions about your company and the project team.
-You also need to beware of consultants with a condescending attitude.
-If you are an experienced medical device professional, and the consultant starts to explain the definition of GMP, the consultant has not taken the time to understand their audience.
-Any consultant that is this disrespecting deserves to be chopped from your list of potential service providers early.
+The consultant you speak with should be focused on the scope of your project and ask questions about your company’s capabilities.
+You are the client and ultimately your team will be the hero that brings a new medical device to market.
+The consultant you hire is an experienced guide that has learned from success and failures.
+Ideally, the consultant will be able to explain the process in simple terms and help you identify critical tasks in the project.
+Be wary of the consultant that answers every question with “It depends.”
+If your team’s style of project management and communication doesn’t fit the consulting firm’s style, keep looking.

 Don’t limit interviewing to the experience of the lead consultant or owner of the consulting firm.
 Make sure that you also have a resume or CV for each of the other consulting members that will be working on your project.
 Imagine the dismay of your internal team when you discover that the owner of the consulting firm has hired friends or former colleagues with little or none of the needed expertise.
 To prevent this scenario from occurring, include a technical person on the interview team to challenge the expertise of the consultant.
-This will help you identify a firm that knows all the right buzz words but lacks the knowledge to accurately implement the deliverables and reduce regulatory risk within your company.
+This will help you identify a firm that knows all the right buzzwords but lacks the knowledge to accurately implement the deliverables and reduce regulatory risk within your company.
+Ideally, the consulting firm will have a step-by-step plan and they are able to identify the biggest potential obstacles.

-Ask for and check references for past clients for whom they have done similar work.
+You can ask for and check references for past clients for whom they have done similar work, but people seldom give you the name of a referral that will speak negatively about them.
 Ask for examples of work reports that the consultant has completed for other clients—with any confidential information removed.
 This is critical in determining if the final job will be “fluff” or real solutions for your company.
 It will also avoid the “one size fits all” procedures and processes that can rarely be beneficial for your company’s needs.
 Ask for examples of “out of the box” thinking and best practices that they’ve implemented.
 How do they remain current on the regulations and standards?

 Conclusion